Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed issue which could result in units autocasting spells they didn't have, e.g. Germanic Gudjans autocasting the Infusion spell.
+- When a unit exits a building which has a rally point, it will now be dropped at the adjacent tile closest to the rally point.

 -----------------------------------------------------------------------
 - 4.0.5